Visual content marketing statistics show that colored visuals increase the chance of someone reading a piece of content

 Using Visual Content in Your Content

-Distribute images across your blog posts and articles To get the most engagement out of every article, make sure that you place an image right at the start.
+Use images across your blog posts and articles to get the most engagement out of every article.
+Make sure that you place an image right at the start.
 It can be an image right after the headline, or you can place it like this:

 Source: The Content Marketing Institute